pytorch/executorch/docs/source/getting-started-architecture.md

 * _[Edge Dialect](./ir-exir.md#edge-dialect)_.
 All operators are either compliant with ATen operators with dtype plus memory layout information (represented as `dim_order`) or registered custom operators.
 Scalars are converted to Tensors.
 Those specifications allow following steps focusing on a smaller Edge domain.
 In addition, it enables the selective build which is based on specific dtypes and memory layouts.

 With the Edge dialect, there are two target-aware ways to further lower the graph to the _[Backend Dialect](./compiler-backend-dialect.md)_.
 At this point, delegates for specific hardware can perform many operations.
-For example, CoreML on iOS, QNN on Qualcomm, or TOSA on Arm can rewrite the graph.
+For example, Core ML on iOS, QNN on Qualcomm, or TOSA on Arm can rewrite the graph.
 The options at this level are: